dominikh/gotraceui/README.md

 `honnef.co/go/gotraceui/cmd/gotraceui` yourself.
 [Gio's instructions](https://gioui.org/doc/install) explain the
 dependencies for the various platforms.

+## Notes for package maintainers

+When packaging Gotraceui please take care to

+- pass `-X gioui.org/app.ID=co.honnef.Gotraceui` to the linker
+- install the `share` directory
+- call the package `gotraceui`, _please_
+- include the `LICENSE-THIRD-PARTY` file; it contains all the licenses and copyright notices of all dependencies and all code our code is derived from.
+Including this file satisfies the requirement of reproducing copyright notices and permission notices.

+If you want to package the manual, `make gotraceui.pdf` builds it.

 ## Known issues

 - [runtime/trace: time stamps out of order](https://github.com/golang/go/issues/16755)